Victor2333/ss-server/README.md

 Change UUID in ./v2ray-server/config.json and v2ray-client-config.json

 ## Step2:
-Change IPADDR in ./v2ray-client-config.json to use your vps ip address.
+Change IPADDR in ./v2ray-client-config.json which is used by your vps ip address.

 ## Step3:
 Use Homebrew to install [v2ray](https://github.com/v2ray/homebrew-v2ray)